DataDog/documentation/content/account_management/faq/why-are-users-being-added-as-none-none.md

 ## How do I fix this?

 Confirm that you have correctly configured these assertion attributes within your IdP.
-Directions are detailed in Datadog [SAML documentation][1] - see the **setting attributes** section.
+Directions are detailed the [SAML documentation][1] (see the **setting attributes** section).

-If you've confirmed these are set but continue to experience trouble, reach out to [us][2]!
+If you've confirmed these are set but continue to experience trouble, [contact Support][2]!

 [1]: /account_management/saml
 [2]: /help